nerves-hub/documentation/outline-scratch-file.md

 - Production setup with NervesKey :: A step-by-step path through setting up a NervesKey device and the NervesHub configuration.
   - The choice
     - Device Certificate method :: Import device certificates ahead of time.
 The allowlist approach.
-No CA used.
-    - CA method :: Signer CA + Create devices ahead of time.
+Recommend adding CA if available but is not mandatory.
     - JITP method :: Signer CA + JITP CA for the product.
   - Install CLI
   - Create your project